Frequently Asked Questions

-What are the average GRE scores for applicants offered admission to both the SMS and PhD Program for fall 2012?
+What are the average GRE scores for applicants who are offered admission?

-Although there are no cut-offs, a competitive score for the combined Verbal and Quantitative is 1250.
-A competitive score for the Analytical Writing section is 4.5.
+A competitive combined score for the Verbal and Quantitative sections is 310.
+A competitive score for the Analytical Writing section is 4.0.

 Do you have a minimum GPA requirement?

-Applicants are expected to have a grade point average of at least 3.0 on a scale of 4.0 on all undergraduate and graduate level work previously.
-The average GPA for applicants admitted to the Specialized Masters and PhD Medical Physics Program trainees for fall 2007 through fall 2011 was:
+Applicants are expected to have a grade point average of at least 3.0 on a scale of 4.0 on all undergraduate and previous graduate level work.
+The average GPA of the applicants who were admitted to the Specialized Masters and PhD Medical Physics Programs in recent years has been:

 What about letters of recommendation?